amoffat/GetLostDocs/docs/reference/security.md

 - Strict CSP (Content Security Policy) on all pages locks down functionality
 - Level code changes can only be made from a public Github repository

+No technology is perfect, and there are likely still flaws, but this setup should reduce the number of possible attacks significantly.

 !!! warning

-    If you do discover what you believe to be a security flaw in Get Lost, please report it by opening an issue [here](https://github.com/amoffat/getlost-level-template/issues)
+    If you are a 1337 h4x0r and you do discover what you believe to be a security flaw in Get Lost, please report it by opening an issue [here](https://github.com/amoffat/getlost-level-template/issues).
+If the flaw is egregious enough, we'll include your name in the game's credits.

 ## The level code